Caption: Second year Bioengineers in Lecture Theatre

 At Imperial, you will have access to state-of-the-art facilities designed to support practical activities and enable you to contribute real-world projects which make a positive impact on user's lives.

-Find out more about each programme in the online prospectus:
+Find out more about each programme in our online course pages:

 The curriculums provide integrated training in engineering, mathematics, and biomedical science as a preparation for a variety of careers in engineering, science, healthcare or business.
-Since 2013 we have offered the option of doing a year in industry.
+We also offer the option of doing a year in industry.
 Imperial College works closely with employers and industry, including Industrial Advisory Panels, to design undergraduate courses which provide graduates with technical knowledge, expertise and transferable skills and to encourage students to take internships and placements.
 Find out more about placements and internships for students in the Department here.